AlejandroPerezB2B/NLA-ts/README.md

 # NLA-ts
-Set of Matlab functions related to speech andt text processing
+Set of Matlab functions related to speech and text processing